mattludwigs/major_tom/README.md

 between a satellite and ground operators
 3. A satellite simulation runtime called `MajorTom.Satellites.SatelliteEngine` to simulate a satellite

-While in OTP I could drop the second layer, I want to add it to illustrate how these systems can actually be built
+While in OTP I could drop the second layer, I want to add it to illustrate how systems like this could _maybe_ be built in real life.

+Each layer introduces error isolation and the ground station will monitor satellites for if they "go down" and notify the operator.
+This will allow for fault tolerance between the systems and give the operator

+## TODOs

+- [ ] Integrate telemetry into a time series DB
+- [ ] Add better satellite simulation logic such a reducing battery over time (which will be a telemetry metric)
+- [ ] Add more commands and better event system
+- [ ] Scheduled missions
+- [ ] Helpers to force simulations to see how the OTP system responses